dailymotion/angular-jed/README.md

 The translations files are cached so they won't be loaded twice.
 The cache is only a js variable so it just lives during the angular app life.

+For better performances, you can also include your translations json in `window.translations` to avoid ajax requests.
+Angular-jed will automatically use them instead of loading them from a server.

 If the translations files are not found the service falls back to the a default language.
 If even the default language file isn't found the translations method juste returns the given keys.

 ## Known issue